josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Needless to say, this deployment of AI has already had profoundly devastating impact on real people's lives—damage which shows no signs of slowing.

-Forgive me, but I can't imagine being excited that this technology accelerating inequality is helping me save a little time on writing code.
+Forgive me, but I can't imagine being excited that this technology which is rapidly accelerating inequality is also helping me save a little time on writing code.

-I can't fathom an AI agent enabling a level of efficiency that would make me happy to trade this scale of societal destruction for it.

 I have to imagine such excitement would require me to think none of this could happen to _me_, or to anybody who matters to me.